Location - Magnetic Island National Park, North Queensland, Australia

 Mount Arua, Nelly Bay

-These rock formations are shown as 'Pinnacles' on some topographic maps and is locally known as Mt Aurora.
-It is best accessed via Gustava Creek (alternatively via the boulder field behind the resort, locally known as Rockslides Creek).
-An old fireplace can be seen at the summit of Mt Aurora and it makes for a perfect flat campsite overlooking Nelly Bay.
+These rock formations are shown as 'Pinnacles' on some topographic maps and is locally known as Mt Arua.
+It is best accessed via Gustav Creek (alternatively via the boulder field behind the resort, locally known as Rockslides Creek).
+An old fireplace can be seen at the summit of Mt Arua and it makes for a perfect flat campsite overlooking Nelly Bay.
 This is also a popular route to take to the summit of Mount Cook, the highest mountain on Magnetic Island.

 There are many routes to the summit of Mount Cook all of which are documented in the article - Gustav Creek, Duck Creek.
 The Totem Pole is just down from the summit and is often missed.
 Also, see the memorial plaque.